-Over the past six years, our annual survey of 450 farmer owners has shown huge increases in awareness levels among farmers of Farmstrong and its messages via Sam Whitelock.
+Over the past seven years, our annual survey of 450 farmer and growers has shown huge increases in awareness levels among farmers of Farmstrong.

-Awareness levels rose from 31% of farmers three months after launch in 2015 to 77% of farmers in June 2021.
-Of this number 25% recalled the Farmstrong brand without being prompted.
+Awareness levels rose from 31% of farmers three months after launch in 2015 to 81% of farmers in June 2024.
+Of this number 36% recalled the Farmstrong brand without being prompted.